borodark/openai-qa-python/README.md

 # QA with Embeding

-This is an attemt to build simple Question Answer Systems for data about real estate property.
+This is an attempt to build simple Question Answer Systems for data about real estate property.

 ## Setup the docker compose (After cloning this repo and changing current direcrtory into the repo directory)